 The Administrative Assistant of the PhD Program will process travel claims for students or train the students to do so.
+All purchases that can be made in advance must be made using the PhD office credit card (or in some cases with Department credit cards), through arrangement with PhD office staff.

-The Administrative Assistant will also inform students of their TEA balance at the beginning of the fiscal year, after a claim is processed, and monitor the annual limit.
+The Administrative Assistant will monitor the annual limit and inform students of their TEA balance at the beginning of each academic year, and after a claim is processed.